IsaacFitzer/Solitaire/README.md

 # Isaac Fitzer's Solitaire game
 -Based on the old Windows version

-Used in project: HTML, CSS, JavaScript, card library
+Used in project:
+    -HTML5
+    -CSS
+    -JavaScript
+    -card library from previous lesson

+Win by stacking all cards in the 4 complete piles.

 Link to game: https://isaacfitzer.github.io/Solitaire/